De-registration of Hong Kong company

-Closing down a company in Hong Kong involves a certain number of formal steps and the overall process can take many months to complete.
+Closing down/de-registration a company in Hong Kong involves a certain number of formal steps and the overall process can take many months to complete.
 Depending on how the company is being closed, this process can also be expensive therefore the decision to do so must be made after careful thought and consideration.

 This article serves as a guide on the options available to close down a company in Hong Kong.

 The most common reasons for closing a company are:

 - Failure of the company to carry on business